Updated: December 7, 2025

 Whether you are in search of permanent residency in a new country or affordable countries to move to that will offer you a high-quality of life, there are many places outside of the European Union, too.
 Let’s take a look at the best countries for American expats around the rest of the world.

-Costa Rica
+5. Costa Rica

-The advantages of moving to Costa Rica include:
+Advantages of Costa Rica include:

 - Lower cost of living, especially in terms of housing, healthcare, and groceries (about 24 percent lower than in the US)